pixel

 Why?

 So many things change.
 Leaves fall, friends move away, children leave home.
-My dad died a year ago, and my mom about ten years before that.
+My dad died some years ago, and my mom about ten years before that.
 I don’t know about you, but I’m getting older (darn, there is no fooling the mirror).

 The world changes, too.
 Evolving technologies alter jobs and lives.
 Elections happen and different people take charge.
 New restaurants open while others close.